jlevando/eureka/in_progress/lisa/minasian/tracking_documents/readme.txt

 1. Create a new batch folder inside \eureka\in_progress\minasian and name it with the next increment for the batch number.

 2. Create a new CSV inside that batch folder named minasian_batchX_works.csv.
-Copy a header row from a previous batch.
+Copy a header row from a previous batch and paste into this new csv.

 3. Select manuscripts for the batch and update the tracking documents.
 Look in  eureka\in_progress\lisa\minasian\tracking_documents and open `minasian_digitized_mss_with_toc_2020_06_20`.
 Select any number of rows for migration working from the top of the document.